peader/PetesProjects/docs/_posts/2021-4-23-How-to-Stereokit-and-Android.md

 I've been meaning to try out the very cool [StereoKit](https://stereokit.net/) on my Oculus device for a while now.
-As of yet there isn't a ready made Visual Studio Template for creatiing and deploying to Android devices like there is for [Hololens and UWP](https://marketplace.visualstudio.com/items?itemName=NickKlingensmith.StereoKitTemplates) devices.
+As of yet there isn't a ready made Visual Studio Template for creating and deploying to Android devices like there is for [Hololens and UWP](https://marketplace.visualstudio.com/items?itemName=NickKlingensmith.StereoKitTemplates) devices.
 I could just be patient and wait for Nick and the team to release the Android template or........
 I could try build the source code and example android project there in :).
 Ok, here we go: